- Location: South Dakota

 The examiner will see if your previous state's licensing requirements meet South Dakota's standards.

 If they do, you'll then be asked to pass a vision test.

 If you fall in this group, you'll need to bring your driver's license with you to the exam station.
-If you don't have any sort of license, you'll need to bring along a certified copy of your birth certificate, along with one other acceptable form of identification.
+If you don't have any sort of license, you'll need to bring along a certified copy of your birth certificate, along with an acceptable form of identification.
 You'll also be asked to give your social security number.

-Everyone is required to pass three tests:
+Everyone is required to pass tests: